Usmik/tritpo_labs/Code/README.md

-# Usmik Innotter project.
+# UsmItter project.
 Analog of twitter.